News

 You still get access to university services such as your email and Careers+ up to one year after you graduate through setting up a graduate account.

-Utilise Careers+ services to tailor your CV to your degree, fine tune your interviewing skills and get access to job suggestions related to your area of interest, aiding your job hunt after you graduate.
+Utilise BCU Careers and Student Opportunities' services to tailor your CV to your degree, fine tune your interviewing skills and get access to job suggestions related to your area of interest, aiding your job hunt after you graduate.

 10. Lastly, have Fun!